serokell/edna/README.md

 You need to build and run both [backend](./backend) and [frontend](./frontend).
 Please refer to the respective directories for more details.

+### Nix

+Nix is a package manager with an accompanying GNU/Linux distribution, NixOS.
+It makes reproducible packaging and reliable deployments a lot easier.

+If you want to build Edna with Nix,

+- Install Nix (<https://nixos.org/install-nix.html>) if you haven't already
+- `nix-build -A backend-server` will build the backend
+- `nix-build -A frontend` will build the frontend
+- `nix-build -A docker-backend` will build the docker image for backend
+- `nix-build -A docker-frontend` will build the docker image for frontend
+- `nix-shell` will enter a build environment, which contains the GHC with dependencies needed to build the backend, python with dependencies needed to run the analysis tool, and tools for testing, housekeeping and deployment.

+If you're a Serokell employee, you can get access to our binary cache to speed up the build process.

+The servers running Edna on Serokell infrastructure are defined in <https://github.com/serokell/gemini-infra>.

 ## Issue Tracker

 We use our own issue tracker.